Tencent’s Ma Praises Alibaba’s Qwen Integration, Pulls Up ByteDance’s Doubao Phone in AI Strategy Talk

 / SOURCE: Yicai

-Alibaba's efforts to deeply integrate Qwen across its ecosystem are "commendable," with its internal coordination making sense, Ma noted.
-However, the downside is that an AI suite bundled may not be what everyone wants, he added.
+Alibaba's efforts to deeply integrate Qwen across its ecosystem are "commendable" and the platform linkage makes sense, Ma noted, but cautioned that an “all-in-one” AI bundle may not appeal to everyone.

-Regarding Doubao's model of integrating at the OS level to help users execute operations on their phones, Ma called the approach of using overlay methods to record users' phone and computer screens and transmit them to the cloud "extremely unsafe and irresponsible."
-Tencent "unequivocally opposes" this, he stressed.
+Regarding Doubao's approach of integrating at the OS level to help users carry out phone operations, Ma said the use of gray-market plug-ins to record users' phone and computer screens and upload that to the cloud was "extremely unsafe and irresponsible."
+Tencent is “firmly opposed” to this practice, he pointed out.

-WeChat's AI integration "appears relatively slow," because Tencent's instant messaging app will not create a centralized AI entry point but will maintain a decentralized approach, allowing users to define when and where AI activates, he said.
-The Shenzhen-based company will continue the decentralized strategy to balance user needs with privacy and security when planning the app's intelligent ecosystem, he added.
+WeChat's AI integration "appears relatively slow,” Ma said, because Tencent’s super app will not create a centralized AI entry point but will maintain a decentralized approach, allowing users to define when and where AI activates.

-With so many users already on WeChat, it's never too late to develop AI, but this needs long-term investment, according to Allen Zhang, founder of the app.
+With so many users already on WeChat, it is never too late to invest in AI, but this needs long-term investment, according to Allen Zhang, who led the team that created the app.

-After Chief AI Scientist Yao Shunyu joined Tencent, the company accelerated recruitment of AI-native talent to restructure its research and development team and strengthen synergy between the Hunyuan LLM and Yuanbao AI assistant, Ma pointed out.
+After Chief AI Scientist Yao Shunyu joined Tencent last summer, the company accelerated recruitment of AI-native talent to restructure its research and development team and bolster the synergy between the Hunyuan LLM and Yuanbao AI assistant, Ma pointed out.
 AI is a major business where the firm has focused investment, he stressed.

 On Jan.
-25, Yuanbao announced a CNY1 billion (USD143.7 million) giveaway campaign for the upcoming Chinese New Year.
+25, Yuanbao announced a CNY1 billion (USD143.7 million) “red envelope” giveaway campaign for the upcoming Chinese New Year.

-Regarding other businesses, Ma confirmed that the cloud business has achieved profitability at scale, while the gaming business is "almost scarily strong" this year.
-Overseas gaming revenue exceeded USD10 billion last year, accounting for over 30 percent of the total gaming revenue, thanks to strategic investments, co-development tie-ups, and self-developed titles going global, he said.
+On the topic of Tencent’s other businesses, Ma confirmed that cloud operations have achieved profitability at scale, while gaming is "almost scarily strong" this year.
+Overseas gaming income exceeded USD10 billion last year, accounting for over 30 percent of its total gaming revenue, thanks to strategic investments, co-development tie-ups, and self-developed titles going global, he said.

-The Cloud and Smart Industries Group has "fully turned around," with revenue exceeding CNY37 billion (USD5.3 billion) last year and gross margins above 30 percent, a Tencent executive pointed out.
+Tencent’s Cloud and Smart Industries Group has "fully turned around," with revenue exceeding CNY37 billion (USD5.3 billion) last year and gross margins above 30 percent, an executive said.

 Tencent's exit rate for junior, middle, and senior management was 11.4 percent over the past year, another executive noted.